nathamanath/blog/articles/ueberauth_and_guardian.md

 authorisation using JWT for rest API endpoints, with some routes restricted to users with set permissions.

-When doing this for the first time with Phoenix, I didnt find it entirely obvious which combination of packages are needed, or how to get started with them.
+When doing this for the first time with Phoenix, I didn't find it entirely obvious which combination of packages are needed, or how to get started with them.
 So this is an attempt at a basic getting started guide, which you can then build on to make a production worthy setup which fits your own